RobinL/observable_demo/5_min_talk.md

 )
 ```

 So in 5 minutes we've created an open data site that contains some statistical commentary and some charts that reads directly from our published open data.

 This is important because this site will stay evergreen - as we update our open data, the chart and commentary will update to reflect the latest figures.

+With these new tools, I hope to see much more innovative uses of open data going forward.